k9securityio/exercise-secure-an-s3-bucket/README.md

 and provide access to only the intended people and applications - a [Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) access control policy.

-Scenario: Secure sensitive data in an S3 bucket that should only be accessible by a single application.
+Challenge: Secure sensitive data in an S3 bucket that should only be accessible by a single application.

 This exercise uses several AWS security tools to understand and improve the access to an AWS S3 bucket.